Delivered at B’nai Yehuda Beth Shalom, Yom Kippur 2008

 The fourth tenet of acting, and theatre in general, is to take risks.
 We speak of performances in terms of choices.
 The bolder the choice, the more risks an actor takes, usually the better the performance.
 This is not easy.
 Think about speaking in front of, say, a couple of hundred people.
 Now, imagine having to remember your most painful memory in front of those hundreds of people.
 Not telling them.
 Just opening yourself up, showing them the emotion, the vulnerability.
-And then imagine that you take your pants down.

 It’s pretty risky.